-As previously discussed, occupied wintering habitat was identified for within the Facility Site (Figure 3).
+As previously discussed, occupied wintering habitat was identified for BEGIN CONFIDENTIAL INFORMATION < END CONFIDENTIAL INFORMATION within the Facility Site (Revised Figure 3).
 Construction of the proposed Facility may result in adverse habitat modification (i.e., a "take") of occupied habitat for the listed species above.
 Section 94-c requires that mitigation for incidental take of a listed species must result in a positive benefit to that species.

 Per Section 900-(o)(3)(viii) of the USCs, an applicant can pay a mitigation fee commensurate with the actual acreage of occupied habitat taken into the Endangered and Threatened Species Mitigation Bank Fund with the sole purpose to conserve habitat of similar or higher quality or otherwise achieve a net conservation benefit to the impacted species, or an applicant can propose permittee-implemented mitigation.
-For the Mill Point Solar I Project, the Applicant is proposing a NCBP involving permittee-implemented grassland bird habitat conservation in lieu of payment of a mitigation fee per Section 900-(o)(3)(ix).
+For the Mill Point Solar I Project, the Applicant is proposing a NCBP involving permittee-funded mitigation via an agreement with a third-party mitigation provider for grassland bird habitat conservation in lieu of payment of a mitigation fee per Section 900-(o)(3)(ix).
 As previously discussed, the required mitigation ratio will be 0.2 ac for every acre of occupied wintering habitat for the two listed species with occupied habitat in the Facility Site.
-The estimated mitigation acreage for the Facility based on these ratios is 210.3 ac of wintering habitat (Section 2.4).
+The estimated mitigation acreage for the Facility based on these ratios is 219.52 ac of wintering habitat (Section 2.4).

-The above-described mitigation is proposed to be implemented by the Applicant or a designated agent for the entire life of the Facility (30 years) over multiple management cycles on the mitigation site(s).
+The above-described mitigation is proposed to be implemented by the Applicant via a third-party mitigation provider for the entire life of the Facility (30 years) over multiple management cycles on the mitigation site(s).
 Grassland habitat is by nature ephemeral, requiring continued setting back of succession to maintain a grass-dominated system (NYSDEC, [n.d.]b).
 By implementing multiple cycles of habitat management, the Applicant will sustain this early-successional habitat and achieve a net conservation benefit over time to offset continued habitat loss occurring elsewhere through succession and development.

 If at any point over the duration of the mitigation to be implemented by the Applicant, one or more of the species described in this Plan are downlisted, the area of occupied habitat will be reevaluated to reflect only listed species.
 The acreage for mitigation efforts will subsequently be updated to include only the acreage of occupied habitat for listed species.
-Additionally, if for some reason the permittee-implemented NCBP is no longer feasible, the Applicant would work with the mitigation provider to pursue an alternative site to provide a net conservation benefit for the take of occupied habitat, as described above.
+Additionally, if for some reason the permittee-implemented NCBP is no longer feasible, the Applicant would work provider Mill Point Solar I Project Net Conservation Benefit Plan Page 16 to pursue alternatives to ensure a net conservation benefit for the take of occupied habitat, as described above.